-In an effort to reduce potential exposure, HII encourages employees to work from home, when feasible and approved by your supervisor, and to practice social distancing.
 While working from home can help reduce the spread of COVID-19, it does require a change in routine and technology use.
 This shift can be hard, from establishing a new work schedule to staying engaged with your coworkers.
 Here are some resources to make working from home productive and rewarding:

 - Establish good habits: It's never too late to establish a good work from home routine.

 - Be smart with cyber: Ensure you're following HII's protocols for using technology remotely.